4ut/2/README.md

 I know this is bad, and I do not care.
 It does what I need it to do.<br/>
 Please post issues when you find them, and if you decide to skid this, please consider giving credits.
 # Oops:
-I am not responsible for any harm done by the use of this tool.
+I am not responsible for any harm done by the use of this tool.<br/>
 ⚠️ I WILL REMAKE THIS WHENEVER I DECIDE TO STOO BEING LAZY ⚠️